getcreatr/todo-corellian/README.md

-# TO-DO List Application Technical Assessment
+# Corellian Software Task Manager

 This is my submission for the Corellian Software technical assessment.
-Built a basic task manager with ASP.NET Core GraphQL backend and Next.js frontend, all containerized with Docker.
+Built a task manager with ASP.NET Core GraphQL backend and Next.js frontend, all containerized with Docker.

 ## Requirements Met